 Here, the interviewer wants you to talk about your previous work experiences.
 Talk about where you have worked and for how long.

 “After completing my university degree, I was employed in a supermarket as an intern.
 Here I interacted with a lot of seniors who trained me.
-After completing the first year, I was permanently employed for a contract of three years.
-Meaning, I have four years of experience in this field as a content strategist.
-I believe that I will use these relevant skills and experience to work for your company for better customer satisfaction.
-Lastly, I would attend the meeting that is held to determine who will work on the upcoming content strategies, workshops, proposals, and related projects for clients and prospects.”
+After completing the first year, I was permanently employed for three years.
+This means I have four years of experience in this field as a content strategist.
+I believe I will use these relevant skills and experience to work for your company for better customer satisfaction.
+Lastly, I would attend the meeting to determine who will work on the upcoming content strategies, workshops, proposals, and related projects for clients and prospects.”

 7. What Kind Of Strategies And Mindset Are Required For This Role?

 The interviewer wants to know your primary focus as a content strategist.
 Talk about your attitude towards this role.